 For wealthier communities, many wearable tech gadgets are available which can measure heart rate or HRV, but these provide little value to assessing our cardiovascular health.
 For developing countries, the WHO has developed guidelines for assessing cardiovascular risk, but this mainly requires blood tests (knowing glucose level or cholesterol).

 Our group has developed a low-cost mobile kit that is able to perform several simple tests and assess the cardiovascular risk.
 This test is non-invasive, and can be implemented by community health workers, home nurses, or even consumers themselves.
+This kit includes: Pulse Wave Velocity (PWV), pulse wave analysis (PWA), and a questionnaire.

 Clinical Partner: Sengupta Hospital, Nagpur India